 Wey.
-Cycle under the bridge, through a car park and on down Millmead then walk over a footbridge and past the Yvonne Arnaud Theatre.
-Cross the busy A281 and
+Cycle under the bridge, through a car park and on down Millmead then walk over a footbridge over the Wey and take the towpath past Millmead Lock.
+You then have two options:

 Refreshments: You pass through many towns and villages along the way,, so refreshments and facilities are never far away.
 Here are some

 Bramley Cafe on the A281 in the middle of Bramley does a good breakfast.